 Women in India do not show their body shape with tight-fitting clothes.
 They also cover up their legs, arms and shoulders as a sign of respect.

 Wearing these clothes meant Indian women looked after me as I looked more like them.
-This is really important when travelling solo, to be able to fit in with the culture.
+This is really important when travelling as a solo female traveller.
+To be able to fit in with the culture.
 It also demonstrates a sign of respect for that country and culture.

 This is especially important to research if you are planning to visit or stay at an ashram.
 Some ashrams have very strict dress codes.